ddkryptonite/Power-BI-Analysis-Automobil-Dataset/README.md

 # Power-BI-Analysis-Automobil-Dataset
-A Power BI report for the automobil dataset for CO2 emissions and Fuel consumption
+A Power BI report for the automobil dataset for Fuel consumption